MALDI-TOF

 Limitation

 One major limitation remains the finite database for referencing the organism identifications.
-Aerobic actinomycetes remain relatively infrequently isolated human pathogens when compared to other bacterial isolates.
-Many times, "no identification" may result when the specimen is tested using MALDI-TOF.
+Aerobic actinomycetes remain relatively infrequently isolated human pathogens compared to other bacterial isolates.
+Many times "no identification" may result when the specimen is tested using MALDI-TOF.
 As more and more of these organisms are tested and entered into commercial and research databases, this method will prove most useful.